 The analysis reveals that adaptations will vary significantly across regions within China.
-Climate change will cause some crops to increase in one region and fall in another.
+Climate change will cause some crops to increase in one region and fall in located.

+&lt;sup>3 Such a study may need hydrological modeling of the river basin within which the observed farms are another.
 Policy makers must be aware of this spatial variation of adaptation.
 They must resist the temptation to move towards nation-wide adaptation policies and instead make sure that adaptation is sensible at the local level.
 The analysis also suggests that crop choice will depend upon the actual climate change scenario.
 It is prudent for policy makers and farmers to make contingent plans but they should actually wait and see how climate unfolds before making changes.